Naginreed/irl-cae_iOS-Mac/README.md

 - When connection to the Phone is bad quality
 - simple Text "low bitrate"

-**Disconnected**
+**Lost**
 - When the connection to Phone is lost completely this is shown
-- old Stream or Clips are often used (For Clips i recommend a Folder named Clips and adding a VLC Media Source *requires [VLC Media Player](https://www.videolan.org/vlc/)*)
+- old VODs or Clips are often used (For Clips i recommend a Folder named Clips and adding a VLC Media Source *requires [VLC Media Player](https://www.videolan.org/vlc/)*)
 - simple Text "Lost connection..." on Top
-- simple Text "Be right back"
+- simple Text "Be right back" on Bottom

-**Privacy**
+**Brb**
-- Can be activated by writing !privacy in Twitch-Chat
+- Can be activated by writing !brb in Twitch-Chat
 - Similar to Disconnected
 - Can be switched to when you go to Toilet or have private Conversation for a few Minutes

-**Ending**
+- Can be just normal scene with no audio or BRB Scene

+**End**
-- Can be activated by writing !ending in Twitch-Chat
+- Can be activated by writing !end in Twitch-Chat
 - Similar to Starting Video+Music
 - Simple Text "Ending Stream"